-Andy Clarke believes in low-intensity farming, rearing his herds of Sussex cows and Romney sheep on traditional grasses – a slow method which works to create tasty, healthy meat.
-Low intensity, however, doesn’t mean less toil, and Andy and wife Anne work long but enjoyable days on Park Farm outside the small, friendly village of Hawkhurst in Kent.
+Andy Clarke believes in low-intensity farming, rearing his herd of Sussex cows and Romney sheep on traditional grasses – a slow method which works to create tasty, healthy meat.
+Low intensity, however, doesn’t mean less toil, and Andy and his son William work long but enjoyable days on Park Farm outside the small, friendly village of Hawkhurst in Kent.

 There is also a patch of ungrazed grass given over to owls from the neighbouring woodland.
 “We don’t cut the fields for hay until very late in summer to let everything go through its process of life,” says Andy.